kreloaded/SlackSharp/README.md

 ## Environment Variables
 Refer to [ENVIRONMENT_VARS](./docs/ENVIRONMENT_VARS.md) for detailed descriptions for the environment variables.

+## Architecture Diagram
+Refer to [ARCHITECTURE DIAGRAM](./docs/ARCHITECTURE_DIAGRAM.png) for the architecture diagram.

+## Sequence Diagram
+Refer to [SEQUENCE DIAGRAM](./docs/sequenceDiagrams/) for the sequence diagram.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.